-Copyrighted works have become valuable assets in the digital age, due to the increasing use of such works in digital media.
+Copyrighted works are valuable assets in the digital age, due to the increasing use of such works in digital media.
 Copyright is important both to individual creators, and as part of the IP portfolio of any business, in particular in the media industries.
 We advise on all aspects on copyright law for rights holders within the music and audiovisual industries, and represent right holders and collecting societies in negotiations, enforcement and disputes.

 Design registration offers protection for the visual appearance of products.
 We assist clients in their development of design protection strategies, with registration and enforcement of design rights.
-The number of registered designs in Norway is low, but protection of unregistered designs may be available under copyright or unfair competition law.
+The number of registered designs in Norway is low, but protection of unregistered designs may also be available under copyright or unfair competition law.

 Most inventions and other creations are conceived by individuals that are, at the time when they make the invention, the employees of a business or a public office.
 Under the laws of many countries, including Norway, employee inventors have certain inalienable rights.
 This area of the law is not well known to many, but the number of disputes about employee inventors’ rights is on the rise.
-We provide specialised advice on employees’ rights, including the development of IP and non-compete clauses in employment contracts, the implementation of employee inventors’ reward programmes.
+We provide specialised advice on employees’ rights, including the development of IP and non-compete clauses in employment contracts, and the implementation of employee inventors’ reward programmes.